 Proper use of the power use gage can extend the ELEC-TRAK tractor range considerably.
-Reference should be made to the upper scale when performing relatively light work such as mowing, transporting, hauling and sweeping, but the lower scale should be used for heavier operations.
-Continued operation with an indication in the red on the "HIGH" section of the appropriate scale should be avoided.
+Continued operation with an indication in the red or "HIGH" section of the gage should be avoided.
 Prolonged operation with this indication will result in more rapid discharge of the power pack and is usually due to improper choice of speed-torque range or a jammed attachment.
-Whenever possible, the speed control pedal should be maintained in the "CRUISE" position with the cruise control switch in the "SLOW" position for most efficient operation.
+Whenever possible, the speed control should be maintained in the full forward position for most efficient operation.

-During normal operation, if the power use gage indicator remains in the green or lower yellow zone of the appropriate scale, proper gear selection has been made with the range selector and maximum range per recharge should be realized.
+During normal tractor operation, the power use gage indicator should remain in the green or lower yellow zone when proper gear selection has been made with the range selector.
+Heavy work such as snow removal and tilling may require operation in the red zone.

 The drive motor and its circuitry are protected by a circuit breaker.
-This automatic switch may open and shut-off power under extremely heavy loading.
+This automatic switch may open and shut off power under extremely heavy loading.
 A few minutes wait is usually sufficient for the circuit breaker to automatically reset.
 If the circuit breaker continues to trip, reduce the load by shifting to a lower range.